Reinforcement Learning in Robotics- A Survey

 the Meaning of

-T (s′, a, s) = P (s′|s, a)
+T (s′, a, s) = P (s′|s, a)?next state s

-only depend`on the previous state **s and action a.two different types for using rewards function’s depending?
+** and the rewardonly depend`on the previous state **s and action a.two different types for using rewards function’s depending?

 - only on the current state R=R(s, a)